ol1v/interactive-viruschatbot-temp/README.md

 # interactive-viruschatbot-temp

-A chatbot for MS Teams and Slack which looks up URLs, Filehashes and IPs.
+A chatbot for MS Teams and Slack checks  URLs, Filehashes and IPs for Malware.

 Get an API-key from VirusTotal and use it in project.